wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 operations happened between transaction begin and the second sampling are with a smaller or equal transaction ID.
 In this case, the read operation serializes the current transaction after the committing transaction by reading their values.

-The RH1 algorithm extends TL2 by executing part of its phases as an atomic transaction.
+The RH1 algorithm extends TL2 by executing at least the entire write phase as an atomic transaction.
+The hardware path executes all phases as a single hardware transaction, and the software path executes the validation and write phase as a single hardware transaction.
+Write locking is unnecessary in both cases, because write operations from different transactions will never interleave.
 The hardware path executes load instructions without instrumentation.
+Store instructions are instrumented such that the version of a data item is also updated speculatively.
+No begin timestamp is obtained at transaction begin, because any write operation to data items after it was read will trigger an abort.
+Note that in TL2, any write operation afther the transaction has begun is disallowed.
+In contrast, RH1 allows transactions to commit before the data item is actually read.
-Store instructions are instrumented such that the version is also updated speculatively with the data.
-The next version is obtained at begin time using Global Value library
+The commit timestamp is obtained at begin time using the Global Value library.
+The implementation of the global counter guarantees that the increment operation does not cause concurrent transactions to abort.